Pickering’s Triangle

 - Imaging Locations: Sierra Nevada Mountains (8,600 ft.); Los Angeles, Calif.

-The Cygnus Loop, a favorite deep-sky object (DSO) among professional and amateur astronomers alike, is created from the shock wave and remnants of an ancient supernova explosion hurtling through the interstellar medium (ISM) at hypersonic speeds.
+Pickering’s Triangle is part of the expansive Cygnus Loop formation in the constellation Cygnus.
+This vast structure of emission nebulae, which now spans some 120 light years of space, is the product of an ancient supernova, the remnants of which are still streaking through the interstellar medium (ISM).
 The energy released into the ISM causes it to glow at wavelengths across the spectrum from x-rays to radio waves.
 This image, taken in the visible spectrum, captures the continuum emissions of dust/molecules (white) as well as the line emissions from hydrogen atoms (red) and oxygen atoms (teal).

-To photograph such an extensive DSO with my new rig meant shooting a six-panel mosaic.
-RGB subframes for each panel of the mosaic were shot first at a dark-sky location far away from the city.
-Back in the city, I shot 8 hours of narrowband subframes for each panel in H-alpha and O-III.
+To photograph this object with my new astrograph, RGB subframes were shot first at a dark-sky location far away from the city.
+Back in the city, I then shot 8 hours of narrowband subframes in H-alpha and 8 hours in O-III.
+Collection of all image data took about a month and a half to complete.
 All imaging sessions were fully automated with the ASIair.
-Shooting all of the ~2,100 subframes for this mosaic took about a month and a half.